system76/docs/_articles/guides.md

   - System76
 hidden: false
 faq: true # If it shows in the "Frequently Answered Questions" section
+known: false # If it shows in the "Known issues" section
 ---

 To see ports images, keyboard layouts, function keys, and product quickstart guides, visit our [Guides](https://system76.com/guides) page.